scripting/wpIdentity/worknotes.md

+#### 2/22/25; 9:08:07 AM by DW

+In readUserFile, we need to send a clear message back to the caller if the file they're looking for simply doesn't exist.
+That is not actually an error here, it happens with bookmarks.opml the first time a user signs on to WordLand.
+The change is in readUserFile.

 #### 1/24/25; 8:36:53 AM by DW

 If a user has a deleted WordPress website, convertSite will crash, trying to create a data structure for it.